-Michael Christie is the Artistic and Music Director of the New West Symphony, serving the greater Los Angeles area primarily from the San Fernando Valley west to Ojai, California with its principal venues in Thousand Oaks and Camarillo, California.
-In his first full season in 2019-2020, Christie celebrated the orchestra’s 25th anniversary with a year of symphonic masterworks and world class soloists and introduced two new audience engagement opportunities: Intermission Insights, ten-minute onstage interviews with the musicians; and Entr’Acte, a newer work performed during intermission.
+Michael Christie is the Artistic and Music Director of the New West Symphony, serving the greater Los Angeles area primarily from the San Fernando Valley west to Ojai, California.
+In his first full season in 2019-20, Christie celebrated the orchestra’s 25th anniversary with a year of symphonic masterworks and world-class soloists and introduced two new audience engagement opportunities: Intermission Insights, 10-minute onstage interviews with the musicians; and Entr’Acte, a newer work performed during intermission.
 Of his opening concert as Music Director and immediate embrace of a more diverse and inclusive season, the Los Angeles Times reported that the orchestra is “embracing the mission of refreshing the modern concert experience for a new generation,” and praised their performance of Rimsky-Korsakov’s Scheherazade, as “far and away the most spectacular playing from what should no longer be considered a regional symphony.”

-In response to ongoing COVID-19 restrictions, Christie is leading the New West Symphony’s reimagined 2020-2021 season of digital concerts, including eight mini-festivals held from October through June.
-Each festival will highlight the music, cultures, and family traditions within Ventura County and surrounding communities, while emphasizing connections with the orchestral repertoire.
+In response to COVID-19 restrictions, Christie led the New West Symphony’s reimagined 2020-21 season of digital concerts, including eight mini-festivals.
+Each festival highlighted the music, cultures, and family traditions within Ventura County and surrounding communities, while emphasizing connections with the repertoire.

-Christie won a 2019 Grammy Award (Best Opera Recording) for the world premiere recording of Mason Bates’ The (R)evolution of Steve Jobs with The Santa Fe Opera (PENTATONE).
+Christie won a 2019 GRAMMY Award (Best Opera Recording) for the world premiere recording of Mason Bates’ The (R)evolution of Steve Jobs with The Santa Fe Opera (PENTATONE).
 In 2017, he led the world premiere performances at The Santa Fe Opera, “with suave assurance” (San Francisco Chronicle), with “precision and pizzazz” (Santa Fe New Mexican), and “preside[d] over an expertly executed performance” (The Financial Times).
 In 2022, he is conducting a new production of The (R)evolution of Steve Jobs at the Lyric Opera of Kansas City and Atlanta Opera.

 Michael Christie was featured in Opera News in August 2012 as one of 25 people believed to “break out and become major forces in the field in the coming decade.”
-At Minnesota Opera, Christie led 24 productions over eight years, six seasons as its first-ever Music Director (2012-2018) – from staples of the repertory such as La Traviata, Nabucco, Macbeth, La Boheme, Fanciulla del West, Arabella, and Das Rheingold to performances of 20th and 21st century operas via Minnesota Opera’s New Works Initiative, including Bernard Herrmann’s only opera Wuthering Heights, the world premiere of Kevin Puts’ Silent Night which won the Pulitzer Prize in 2012, the world premiere of Kevin Puts’ The Manchurian Candidate, and the world premiere of Paul Moravec’s The Shining.
+At Minnesota Opera, Christie led 24 productions over eight years, with six seasons as its first-ever Music Director (2012-2018) – from staples of the repertory such as La traviata, Nabucco, Macbeth, La bohème, Fanciulla del West, Arabella, and Das Rheingold to performances of 20th- and 21st-century operas via Minnesota Opera’s New Works Initiative, including Bernard Herrmann’s only opera Wuthering Heights, the world premiere of Kevin Puts’ Silent Night, which won the Pulitzer Prize in 2012, the world premiere of Kevin Puts’ The Manchurian Candidate, and the world premiere of Paul Moravec’s The Shining.

 Photo by Tim Trumble